 Use ready-cooked rice (brown or rice) in a pouch plus a vegetable stir-fry pack!

-Basmati Rice, 1½ mugs- or equivalent long grain brown rice (or see notes about rice in pouches)
+- 1½ mugs long grain brown rice or brown basmati (or see notes about rice in pouches)

 Stir-fry ingredients (ignore veg components if using stir-fry pack)

-1 red pepper - round or the long ramero type, chopped quite small
+- 1 red pepper – any type, chopped quite small

-1. If using brown rice, rinse in a sieve, place in a medium saucepan and cover with 3 mugs of cold water.
+1. Rinse the brown rice in a sieve, place in a medium saucepan and cover with 3 mugs of cold water.
 Bring to boil with the lid on then reduce heat, Cook for 20-30 minutes with the lid on then remove from heat.
 Check it doesn’t catch – drizzle in a little hot water and give it a stir if it does but don’t swamp it.

 2. Prepare all the vegetables and get the seasonings and everything ready to go.